GrokImageCompression/grok/doc/man/md/man1/grk_decompress.1.md

 `-i, --in-file [file]`

 Input file.
 Either this argument or the `--batch-src` argument described below is required.
-Valid input image extensions are `J2K`, `JP2`, `JPC`, `JPH` and `JHC`.
+Valid input image extensions are `J2K`, `JP2`, `JPC`, `JPH`, `JHC`, `MJ2` and `MJP2`.
 When using this option output file must be specified using `-o`.

 Grok can read from cloud storage paths (`/vsis3/`, `/vsiaz/`, `/vsigs/`, `/vsiadls/`, `/vsicurl/`) and `https://` URLs.

+**MJ2 Multi-Frame Decompress**: When the input file is an MJ2 (Motion JPEG 2000) container, all frames are automatically extracted and saved as individually numbered output files.
+For example, if `-o frame.png` is specified, the output files will be named `frame_000.png`, `frame_001.png`, `frame_002.png`, etc.

 `-o, --out-file [file]`

 Output file.
 Required when using `-i` option.
 See above for supported file types.
 If a `PGX` filename is given, there will be as many output files as there are components: an index starting from 0 will then be appended to the output filename, just before the `pgx` extension.
 If a `PGM` filename is given and there is more than one component, then only the first component will be written to the file.
+When decompressing an MJ2 file, the output file name serves as a template for numbered per-frame files (see `-i` above).

 `-y, --batch-src [directory path]`